CUG-URS/HUGS-Urban-for-land-use-mapping/README.md

-# MGEC Multi-source Geographic Element Classification Code
+# HUGS-Urban-for-land-use-mapping

 ## Overview

-This directory contains the MGEC research code for multi-source geographic-element processing, feature representation, topic clustering, SVM classification, and large-image result annotation.
+This directory contains the code for multi-source geographic-element processing, feature representation, topic clustering, SVM classification, and large-image result annotation.
 Most components are MATLAB scripts; the directory also includes a C implementation and executable of Fully Sparse Topic Models (FSTM).

 This is an archived research-code package.
 Some data paths, training data, and deep-learning models remain in the original experimental environment, so the workflow is not directly reproducible with a single command.